dbortnichuk/file_aggregator/README.md

 ```
 -o hdfs://localhost/user/examples/files-out
 ```
-* -m - is a optional property, specify it to point out spark master URI, by default will be governed by --master option of spark-submit command which would be required in case not providing in to File Aggregator application, example:
+* -m - is a optional property, specify it to point out spark master URI, by default will be governed by --master option of spark-submit command which would be required in case not providing it to File Aggregator application, example:
 ```
 -m spark://quickstart.cloudera:7077
 ```